otrv4/otrv4/otrv4.md

   * Derive new set of keys `root[i], chain_s[i][0], chain_r[i][0] = derive_ratchet_keys(K)`.
   * Securely delete the root key and all chain keys from the ratchet `i-2`.
   * Securely delete `K`.
+  * Forget and reveal MAC keys.
+The conditions for revealing MAC keys is stated in the [Revealing MAC keys](#revealing-mac-keys) section.

 Otherwise: